djhmateer/djhmateer.github.io/_posts/2019-01-11-Learning Functional Programming in C Sharp.markdown

 These techniques are for *an ambitious breed of developer* who is aiming for code which is: concise, elegant, robust and maintainable.

 The orange book below is *very* thorough, and I suspect to fully understand the ideas I'll have to learn other languages just as the author did.
 [F#](https://web.archive.org/web/20161027124919/http://www.programgood.net/CategoryView,category,F.aspx) and [Haskell](2016/10/18/Learn-You-a-Haskell-for-Fun-and-Profit) are the 2 natural fits.
+Scala is getting a lot of traction around London, and Clojure seems interesting too.
 I'm going to push very hard in C# first as I know it well.

 'Change the way you think is hard, and learning the syntax is relatively easy'